 Stina Bergman Blix main research orientation concerns the sociology of emotions and how people work with emotions in professional settings.
 Her latest research projects investigate emotions in court from several perspectives: how emotions are active and acted upon in and around court hearings, and how objectivity is constructed in judicial decision-making.
-Other research interests: qualitative methods, theatre and acting, interdisciplinary emotion theory.
-She coordinates the ESA Emotions Network
+She leads the ERC-project JUSTEMOTIONS (2018-2023).

 Also available at

 Stina Bergman Blix has previously worked as a researcher at Stockholm University and has been an Honorary Visiting Shcolar at Flinders University, Adelaide, Australia.

 She was the coordinator of the European Sociological Association Emotion Research Network 2015-17.
 She is still an active member and part of the advisory board.

 She currently leads the ERC-project "The Contruction of Objectivity: An International Perspective on Judicial Decision-Making" (2018-2023).

 2017- Richard Johansson, working title: Encountering Vulnerability: On everyday interactions among residents and staff in group housing with special services

 2018- Max Persson, researching elite school socialization focusing emotional processes.

 2018- Cecilia Nordquist, within ERC-project, researching emotive-cognitive processes of judicial decison-making focusing Scotland

 The Construction of Objecitivity - An International Perspective on the emotive-cognitive process of judicial decison-making